fetzsav/fetzverse/content/posts/making-the-switch-to-linux.md

 #### Deepin - my new goto
 ![deepin-desktop-png](/deepin-desktop.png)
 **I love Deepin**.
 Previously, Deepin was a full distribution.
 Meaning, you couldn't install just the desktop environment onto your Ubuntu installation etc. I remember using the full Deepin distro a couple years ago, but not being able to give up Ubuntu at the time.
 These days, Deepin is available as a standalone desktop environment.
 So, now you can install it onto any distro you want.
-The design is sort of like a hybrid between Windows and OS X, but with some simple customizations you can make it more dock based or vice versa.
+The design is somewhat relatable to a hybrid between Windows and OS X. Albeit, with some simple customizations you can configure to be more dock based or vice versa.
 All of the pre-bundled apps that come with the DE are sleek and pleasant to use.
-However I do reccomend it if you have a beefy machine.
+However, I do recommend having beefier hardware.
 [Checkout Deepin](https://www.deepin.org/en/dde/)